MarkVabulas/ultimon/README.md

 ## Wishlist/To-Do

+- [ ] A way to gather the statistics from multiple sources simultaneously
 - [ ] Proper wiki for understanding the different parts/capabilities and how to configure/control/edit/use them
 - [ ] Easier way to view the possible values, so we can make editing easier
 - [ ] Github actions to automatically package the clients, and the Python-based server, into a distributable with an exe+files